-The guidelines provided by the CPDD will support planning for curriculum delivery by identifying minimum outcomes for each learning level, suggestions on how to diagnose learning core gaps/deficiencies and exemplars of how to adapt the curriculum accordingly.
+The guidelines provided by the CPDD through the Optimal Learning Guidelines (October, 2021), will support planning for curriculum delivery by identifying minimum outcomes for each learning level, suggestions on how to diagnose learning core gaps/deficiencies and exemplars of how to adapt the curriculum accordingly.
 Thus, work plans will be developed to be responsive to the varied needs of students in bridging gaps/deficiencies in learning and ensuring students are well positioned to progress systematically towards the next learning level and not remain in a continuous cycle of "catch-up".

-Diagnostic Testing at the level of the school will inform Learning Gaps to be addressed.
+The report on the results of the Diagnostic Testing at the level of the school will inform learning gaps to be addressed.
 Any concerns with respect to teachers, will be reported by the Head of Department/ Senior Teacher to Administration as per usual protocol.

-3.1 Orientation and Support / Mental Preparation for Students of Forms 1 to 3 (Secondary) and Standard 5 (Primary) for Physical Return to School
+3.1 Orientation and Support / Mental Preparation for All Students

-In anticipation of the physical return of students of Forms 1-3 and Standard 5, the SSSD at the start of Term 2, 2021-2022 has been conducting virtual sessions with students.
+With the physical return of all students at the start of Term III, 2021-2022, the SSSD will be conducting sessions with students to ease their transition back to the physical classroom.